Honda CR-X: Inspiration

 The CR-X design was inspired by the Alfa Romeo GT Junior Zagato which the Honda CR-X designer owned.

 Japanese and European market drivetrain

 The Japanese Si and European 1.6i-16 models came with a 1.6-litre 16-valve DOHC 4-cylinder engine putting out 135 PS in the UK-spec model and 140 PS in the JDM model.
 Though similar versions of the same engine, the Japanese Si engine was stamped ZC, while the European engine was stamped ZC1.

-Japanese buyers took advantage of the largest, 1.5 L, engine while still paying the same amount of annual road tax.

 Fuel economy

 The original 1.3-liter car (chassis code AE532) had an EPA highway mileage rating of 52 mpgU.S. in 1984 and was reported to often achieve over 70 mpgU.S. in favorable driving conditions.
 The later 1.5-liter American-market CRX HF (high fuel economy) model (chassis codes EC1 and AF) could also reliably achieve very good gas mileage, more than a decade before gas-electric hybrids appeared on the market, and at no price premium over the base model; the 1.5-liter is rated by the U.S. Environmental Protection Agency (EPA) (under the new rating system) at 42 mpgU.S. city and 51 mpgU.S. highway.